andstor/Zumo-Robot/README.md

 ## Dependencies
 In order to compile and run this program, several **dependencies**(libraries) has to be installed.
-These can be found under "dependencies".
+These can be found under "libraries".

 ### Install instructions
 Each library has to be copied to the local Arduino-installation "library"-folder, inside sketchbook location.
 To see the sketchbook folder-location, go to **preferences** and "Sketchbook location" in the Arduino-IDE.